Introduction

 - Connection to intelligent infrastructure, including a solar charging station and a traffic system

-Using telemetry allows people to see how solar cars behave in reality: it is applied to school projects and to major research and commercial testing.
+Using telemetry allows people to see how solar cars perform in reality, and teams actively apply it in school projects as well as major research and commercial testing.
 It makes innovations and strengthens safety, and is at the forefront of the future of clean transportation.

 With further improvement of technology, telemetry systems will be quicker, smarter, and user-friendly.
 This will create new directions toward the sustainability of mobility and contribute to the process of becoming a more connected and environmentally-friendly world.